 (f) Verification of Local Business Preference Eligibility.
-Any Local Business or Fourth Supervisorial Local Business shall certify in its bid or proposal, that it is a Local Business or Fourth Supervisorial Local Business.
-The District shall not be required to verify the accuracy of any such certification and shall have sole discretion to determine if a vendor or contractor meets the definition of a Local Business or Fourth Supervisorial Local Business or Fourth Supervisorial Local Business or Fourth Supervisorial Local Business or be determined to verify the accuracy of any such certification and shall have sole discretion to determine if a vendor or contractor meets the definition of a Local Business or Fourth Supervisorial Local Business .
+Any Local Business or Fourth Supervisorial Local Business shall certify in its bid or proposal, that it is a Local Business or Fourth Supervisorial Local Business .
+The District shall not be required to verify the accuracy of any such certification and shall have sole discretion to determine if a vendor or contractor meets the definition of a Local Business or Fourth Supervisorial Local Business .